starandtina/starandtina.github.io/_posts/2015-01-28-essential-javascript-links.md

 ### Awesomeness

 * [A curated list of awesome awesomeness](https://github.com/bayandin/awesome-awesomeness): A curated list of amazingly awesome awesomeness.
 Also available on: [Awesome-Awesomeness.ZEEF.com](https://awesome-awesomeness.zeef.com/alexander.bayandin)
+* [moklick/frontend-stuff](https://github.com/moklick/frontend-stuff): A continuously expanded list of framework/libraries and tools I used/want to use when building things on the web.
+Mostly Javascript stuff.
 * [Front-end Feeds](https://github.com/impressivewebs/frontend-feeds): An up to date list of RSS feeds for front-end developers.
 * [RFC Reader](http://www.rfcreader.com/): An online reader(viewer) for IETF RFCs.
 * [HTTP Specifications](http://httpwg.github.io/): You could find anything you want for Hypertext Transfer Protocol - the core protocol of the World Wide Web.